elatov/elatov.github.io/_posts/2012-08-14-confirming-ucs-settings-using-command-line.md

 	Interface last changed at Fri Aug 10 19:25:38 2012

-That all looks good and we can see that it&#8217;s actually bound to Vethernet8912, so let&#8217;s check out that interface to make sure it&#8217;s good:
+That all looks good and we can see that it's actually bound to Vethernet8912, so let's check out that interface to make sure it's good:

 	p2-ucsm-A(nxos)# show run int Vethernet8912